hidesoon/evelearning/README.md

 The major pain points are:

-- Data would be too big if cover multiple region
+- Data may be too big if cover multiple region ( *I start to doubt the size of data, can be quite tiny BS 20180622* )

-- The analysis is not accurate, because interregional hauling involves more complex background and rules
+- The analysis is not accurate, because interregional hauling involves more complex background and rules   (*lack both of the software and the mindset*)

 What we want is to make a tool which can help you check the market state, make sure the item which you will hauling would make profit, and check the security state of the relevant routing, and plan the more safe or more short route for you to travel.

-All in one line, we want to develop a tool help you hauling between Jita and nullsec corporation centre (e.g. OSY).
-So everyone in the corporation would get better supply, and you will make more ISK, lost fewer ships.
+**All in one line, we want to develop a tool help you hauling between Jita and nullsec corporation centre (e.g. OSY).
+So everyone in the corporation would get better supply, and you will make more ISK, lost fewer ships.**

 ## Target